dzackgarza/Notes/Conferences/UMD Geometry Festival/Talk2.md

-This is at the heart of geometric invariant theory (Hilbert, Mumford, Kempf, Ness, Kirwan).
-The key tool is studying the gradient flow of the moment map, or more precisely $\frac 1 2 \mu^2$, about which one can say many interesting things.
+This is at the heart of **geometric invariant theory** (Hilbert, Mumford, Kempf, Ness, Kirwan).
+The key tool is studying the gradient flow of the moment map, or more precisely $\frac 1 2 \mu^2​$, about which one can say many interesting things.